-In short, webpage uptime and loading speed matters.
+In short, webpage uptime and loading speed matter.
 Do research about your current hosting partner and how they compare to others as well.
 The value of a solid hosting partner cannot be emphasized enough.

 Other factors to consider in regard to website speed are: